souravsahapartho/souravsahapartho/README.md

 A person full of new generation, energy to learn, develop, practice, make mistakes and achieve goals.
 I am still a student.
 Some are still loading, stay tuned my friend!

-Skils: Wordpress / Google Sites / Mailchimp / Facebook Marketing
+Skils: C Programming / Google Sites / Mailchimp / Facebook Marketing

 - 🌱 I’m currently learning...
 - 👯 I’m looking to collaborate on Github